 Chair of Trustees

-After obtaining a degree in biochemistry at the University of Sussex I worked for the Department of the Environment for 13 years and then moved to English Heritage a year after it was established.
-I worked in a number of areas finishing up as Director of Conservation responsible for all research, archaeology, designation and archiving carried out by the organisation, including the National Monuments Record.
+Oliver Pearcey worked for the Department of the Environment for 13 years and then moved to English Heritage.
+There, he worked in a number of areas, finishing up as Director of Conservation responsible for all research, archaeology, designation and archiving carried out by the organisation, including the National Monuments Record.
 Oliver is a member of the Institute of Historic Building Conservation, and trustee of a number of charities, principally in the heritage sector.
 He has been a volunteer at the Museum for 40 years, and a trustee for more than 15.

 Clare Grist Taylor